biotope/biotope-boilerplate/README.md

 The path needs to be prepended with a "/" and relative to the app folder.
 The default resource folder is "/resources"

+__component folders__
+To add additional component folders, create the folders and add the paths to the global.components array.
+The path needs to be prepended with a "/" and relative to the app folder.
+The default components folder is "/components"
+If an additinal component folder is added create an additional resource Folder since every components folder nees its own corresponding resource folder.

 __tasks__
 To disable certain tasks, simply set the specific task to false.
 At the moment the tasks that can be disabled are: "linting", "iconfont", "angular", "handlebars", "uglify", "cleanCss", "favicons", "cssStats".